SandraK82/LibreRead-iOS/README.md

 - [ ] save Sensor data
 - [ ] show old sensor data
 - [ ] do only incremental updates of sensor data

+Do not forget to run pod install after cloning! ( https://cocoapods.org )